 In Moscow, things are staying central.
 Ekaterina Andreeva, Retail Analyst for Russia at JLL, notes that the largest share of new tenants appeared in 1st Tverskaya-Yamskaya and Bolshaya Dmitrovka streets and the Patriarshi Ponds district.
 Further, slight retail rental growth was observed on Novy Arbat and Tverskaya streets, “driven by a renovation of these streets in summer 2016,” – explains Natalia Ozernaya, Deputy Head of Street Retail in Moscow, JLL.

 Moving over the pond, in New York, all eyes are on Brooklyn.
-“The Fulton St. corridor of Bedtuy will be the next big fashion retail location” muses Jevon Gratineau of Halstead Brooklyn, LLC.
+“The Fulton St. corridor of Bed-Stuy will be the next big fashion retail location,” muses Jevon Gratineau of Halstead Brooklyn, LLC.
 “You're starting to see condo development, gyms, bars and restaurants moving in.
 It’s only a matter of time until fashion retailers make the move into this trending area as well.”
-Meanwhile, in LA, realtor Akeem Bass states: “There are a few upcoming pocket areas that have been getting a lot of attention over the past two years such as Inglewood and Carson, especially with new stadiums coming to those areas.
+Meanwhile, in LA, realtor Akeem Bass states: “There are a few upcoming pocket areas that have been getting a lot of attention over the past two years, such as Inglewood and Carson, especially with new stadiums coming to those areas.
 Also, Los Feliz and Echo Park are really booming right now”.

 Finally, in Cape Town, the Malayan quarter is becoming more and more interesting.
 Parts of the CBT (Cape Town Business District) are also undergoing development, thanks to affordable rents, into a fashion destination.